Isobel Wylie Hutchison: Iceland

 Hutchison got the idea of travelling to Iceland in 1924, while sitting on the beach at the Butt of Lewis.
 This started out much as a holiday tour.
 She went to Reykjavík for about a month and looked at the geysers and other tourist sights.
-After attending a lecture by Jean-Baptiste Charcot, she decided to walk round Iceland.
+After attending a lecture by Jean-Baptiste Charcot, she decided to walk around Iceland.

 This was unheard of by the local guides, who refused to organise a trip.
-Eventually one guide did give her a route to follow, on which she frequently got lost.
-However the Icelanders were hospitable, and helped her by lending her ponies, for which they often refused to accept payment.
-Although she was impressed with the flowers on Iceland she was not collecting seriously on this visit.
-After returning to Scotland, she wrote another article for National Geographic which they published as a major 30 page feature.
+Eventually, one guide did give her a route to follow, on which she frequently got lost.
+However, the Icelanders were hospitable and helped her by lending her ponies, for which they often refused to accept payment.
+Although she was impressed with the flowers on Iceland, she was not collecting seriously on this visit.
+After returning to Scotland, she wrote another article for National Geographic, which they published as a major 30-page feature.